sylhare/sylhare.github.io/_posts/2022/2022-05-18-Version-control-git.md

 ### What is version control?

-We’re talking about code, but version control can be applied to any kind of documents we want to “version”, like a presentation, a text document, an image and so on.
+We’re talking about code, but version control can be applied to any kind of documents we want to “version”, like a presentation 📊, a text document 🗒, an image 🖼 and so on.

 Version control is the practice of tracking changes, each change is basically a version of the original work.
 In software development, it encompasses the practice as well as the tool that manages changes of the code over time.